 Visit JoinBain to learn about a rewarding career at Bain.

 Some of the most successful industrial goods manufacturers are becoming world-class service providers—a strategy that can significantly increase revenues and profit.
-But what sets these service champions apart?
-Bain’s recent Service Benchmarking Study identifies six common attributes of top performers and explains why they are poised to out-innovate, out-sell and out-earn their peers.

 Results of the study "Go West" How companies can benefit from reindustrialization in the USA" from Bain & Company exklusively for WirtschaftsWoche.